PacktPublishing/Hands-On-GUI-Programming-with-CPP-and-Qt5/README.md

 We will deal with the installation processes and details as we go through each chapter.

+## Errata
+* Page 33: Point number 9 should be as follows:
+  _This window contains two editors.
+Action Editor and the Signals & Slots Editor, which can be accessed from the tabs below the window.
+The action editor is where you create actions that can be added to a menu bar or toolbar in your program's UI._

 ## Related Products
 * [Mastering the C++17 STL](https://www.packtpub.com/application-development/mastering-c17-stl?utm_source=github&utm_medium=repository&utm_campaign=9781787126824)